newism/lg.htaccess_generator.ee_addon/README.md

 * Install and activate Morphine (the painless ExpressionEngine framework) available from: [http://github.com/newism/nsm.morphine.ee_addon](http://github.com/newism/nsm.morphine.ee_addon)
 * Copy all the downloaded folders into your EE install.
 Note: you may need to change the <code>system</code> folder to match your EE installation
 * Activate the LG. htaccess extension.
-* Check the .htaccess template and adjust as nessecary
+* Check the .htaccess template and adjust as necessary

 Updating from 1.0.0
 -------------------